 When science redefines death, what does it mean to live?

-From the creators of After Death, the highest grossing documentary of the decade, comes a bold new cinematic adaptation of New York Times bestselling author Dr. Sam Parnia’s groundbreaking look at what happens to us when we die, based on the largest-ever research study of its kind.
+From the creators of After Death, one of the highest grossing documentaries of the decade, comes a bold new cinematic adaptation of New York Times bestselling author Dr. Sam Parnia’s groundbreaking look at what happens to us when we die, based on the largest-ever research study of its kind.

 Series Format: 4 × 45-min premium episodes with Episodes 1-2 able to combine into a 92-min theatrical feature for a first-window event release (“make-once / window-twice”)